Leica (screw mount / Barnack)

 McKeown, J.M. and J.C.
 1996.
 McKeown’s Price Guide to Antique and Classic Cameras, 1997-1998.
 Grantsburg, Wis.: Centennial Photo.

-This has 14 pages on Leitz/Leica cameras and lenses, including a tabular guide to identification of the different models on p.
-292 and a list of Leica serial numbers on pp. 293-297.
+Has 14 pages on Leitz/Leica cameras and lenses, including a tabular guide to identification of the different models (p.
+292) and a list of Leica serial numbers (pp. 293-297).

 Matanle, I. 1986.
 Collecting and Using Classic Cameras.
 London: Thames and Hudson.